ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/ListArrayDynamic.rst

    :tag: DynamicArrayListAdd

 As explained below, we don't have to double the size, but we can multiply by 3 or 1.5 or 1.1.
-The important thing is that we don't add a constant number, but increase the size by a factor.
+The important point is that we don't add a constant number, but increase the size by a factor.
 This factor is the ``CapacityMultiplier`` in the code above.

 .. inlineav:: DynamicArrayList-Append-CON ss